JayOram/interactive-email-code/Readme.md

 ## 3. Full interactive elements
 The second type of file will be full interactive modules, with all the CSS and HTML needed to implement in your emails.

-<a href="https://github.com/JayOram/interactive-email-code/blob/main/interactive-elements/click-to-reveal-EMAS22.html">Click to reveal</a> - Live coded at EMAS 2022
+<a href="https://github.com/JayOram/interactive-email-code/blob/d5dea07ab243a03dfead229139ccc9febdc5dead/interactive-elements/click-to-reveal-EMAS22.html">Click to reveal</a> - Live coded at EMAS 2022<br>
+<a href="https://github.com/JayOram/interactive-email-code/blob/d5dea07ab243a03dfead229139ccc9febdc5dead/interactive-elements/hamburger-nav-type-checked.html">Hamburger Menu - input:checked method</a><br>
+<a href="https://github.com/JayOram/interactive-email-code/blob/d5dea07ab243a03dfead229139ccc9febdc5dead/interactive-elements/hamburger-nav.html">Hamburger Menu</a>